melezhik/sparrowci_web/README.md

 # Examples

-See more examples at [SparrowCI/tree/main/files/examples)](https://github.com/melezhik/SparrowCI/tree/main/files/examples)
+See more examples at [SparrowCI examples](https://github.com/melezhik/SparrowCI/tree/main/files/examples)

 or read documentation to get in depth understanding of SparrowCI pipelines.